Your AI agents now know exactly which dependencies to use. See what's new!

 AGENTS.md

-When you trigger the Generate Agents.md operation, you can monitor the progress in real-time.
+You can monitor the progress in real-time.
 The workflow shows progress for each codebase individually, as well as overall progress when your repository contains multiple codebases.
 You can view agent events in real-time as actions are performed.

 AGENTS.md Workflow Progress